catherinearnett/morphscore/README.md

 # MorphScore

 MorphScore is a tokenizer evaluation framework, which evaluates the extent to which a tokenizer segments words along morpheme boundaries.
 This repository contains datasets to evaluate tokenization for 22 languages (see table below).

 See the preprint for full methodological details.
+All code and data used in the original paper are available on [OSF](https://osf.io/jukzd/?view_only=3d0d491d24074215a0ab81f72a693c16).

 | **Language** | **ISO 639-3** | **ISO 15924** | **Lang.
 Family** | **Morph.
 Type** | **Num.
 Items** |
 |--------------|---------------|---------------|------------------|-----------------|----------------|